Chinese court upholds Ai Weiwei tax fine

 DOZENS OF POLICE

-Dozens of police and police vehicles flanked the road leading to the courthouse.
-Ai's wife, Lu Qing, was allowed to attend the proceeding.
+Dozens of police and police cars flanked the road leading to the courthouse.
+Ai's wife, Lu Qing, was allowed to attend.

 Ai, 55, had called the hearing unfair after police warned him to stay away and blocked journalists from approaching the cramped court room which only had five seats.